tlowerison/neo4j-graphql-js/README.md

 Arguments:

 - `expression`: a valid Cypher expression
-- `error`: if present and `expression` is falsey, the resolver will throw an ApolloError whose message is a `;` delimited string containing the `error` values of all `expression`s that are falsey for this operation.
+- `errorCode`: if present and `expression` is falsey, the resolver will throw an ApolloError whose `extensions.code` field is a `;` delimited string containing the `errorCode` values of all `expression`s that are falsey for this operation.
 If not present and `expression` is falsey, the resolver will silently return _NULL_ and not execute the operation.
-  - NOTE: `error` is used as a Cypher string, not an expression
+  - NOTE: `errorCode` is used as a Cypher string, not an expression
+- `errorMessage`: any ApolloError thrown due to dynamic auth errors will have an error message containing the failing conditions' `errorMessage`s delimited by `;`
+  - NOTE: `errorCode` is used as a Cypher expression, not a string

 Scoped Cypher Variables: